top of page

 -What is your writing process?

 Six to eight hours a day!
 Once I start I block everything out and retreat from community and society to get the job done.
-I get into that groove and when I'm immersed in that river I don't want to get out and dry off until the task is complete.
-This is how it was for me with "Delusion of Mind Strength Through Spirit."
+I go into a cocoon and get into a groove.
+When I'm immersed in that stream of writing I don't want to get out and dry off until the task is complete.
+It is a rinse and repeat, write and rest, and while resting I ruminate on what the next part of the writing will include.
+Most times it feels as though I am not there when typing and am amazed at how God provides the guidance.
+Following each writing session I print it out and do a soft edit and then put it aside.

-I left it up to God, as I do with most everything.
-I became a part of a photoshoot in the past year and when the idea of a cover crossed my mind I received a message from the photographer with an image included.
-It just "fell into place."
-And then of course my dear friend Kyle added the graphics to complete it.
+I leave it up to God, as I do with most everything.
+In other words I follow that intuitive nudge.
+I became a part of a photoshoot where a friend was creating a coffee table book and when the time arrived that a cover design was needed for "Delusion" I received a message from the photographer with an image included.
+It just "felt right."
+And then a dear friend added the graphics to complete it.

 -Describe your desk.
-And your current works in progress.
+And your current work in progress.

 bottom of page